matrix-org/matrix-spec-proposals/proposals/1719-olm_unwedging.md

 already created one for that given device in the past 1 hour.

 Clients may wish to ask the sender of the undecryptable messages to re-send the message.
-For exampe, if the undecryptable message was a megolm session, then the client can send an [`m.room_key_request`](https://matrix.org/docs/spec/client_server/r0.4.0.html#m-room-key-request) message to request that the sender re-send the key.
+For example, if the undecryptable message was a megolm session, then the client can send an [`m.room_key_request`](https://matrix.org/docs/spec/client_server/r0.4.0.html#m-room-key-request) message to request that the sender re-send the key.